callysto/infrastructure/PROCESSES.md

 Tweak the parameters as required.

 > Note: jupyterhub _must_ be configured with the "dummy" authenticator for `hubtraf` to work.

+## Installing a Base System Package

+A Base Package is something you want to see on _all_ servers: `vi`, `tmux`, etc.
+These should be generic packages that are applicable to a wide range of processes.

+To add a base package, edit the `ansible/roles/internal/base-packages/vars/RedHat.yml` file.

+# User Management

 ## Creating an Announcement